Copy-paste

 Copy-paste has become the new way to study and search.
 Is this habit, laziness, or negligence?

 Once, I decided no longer to follow this method and tried to search for my questions on my own.
 I had a test at my University and I wanted to make a difference.
-I searched books at the library and I found a thesis written years ago, developing my subject.
-It was a conclusion very interesting and intriguing way to write about my topic.
+I searched for books at the library and I found a thesis written years ago, developing my subject.
+It was a very interesting and intriguing way to write about my topic.

 We are abandoning our customs of reading original texts of authors to follow the explanations forged by others.
-If we can read or listen to original information that’s the best way to study and learn.
+If we can read or listen to original information, that’s the best way to study and learn.
 We will conclude new reflections based on original information and we will understand questions on our own.

 Photo from: Foto de Kelly Sikkema na Unsplash